 MPA in Public Affairs

 MU Truman School of Public Affairs students study with outstanding faculty, who are talented teachers as well as active, nationally recognized scholars.
 Policy forums, round-tables with policy makers, lectures by distinguished visiting scholars, and research symposia also enrich student learning.
-Small classes taught both on campus and in Jefferson City, the state’s capital, make for a lively learning environment.
+Small classes taught both on campus and online make for a lively learning environment.
 The Truman School MPA program provides a balance of public service values, interpersonal and analytic skills, and a thorough knowledge of administrative and policy processes.

 Consisting of 36 hours of graduate work, the MPA program includes a core (18 hours), an area of specialization (15 hours) and an internship (3 hours).
 The areas of specialization are Nonprofit and Public Management, and Public Policy.
 Students with significant public service experience may have some courses waived, making the MPA program 30 hours for them.
 The MPA’s Mid-Career option is available to students with 3-5 years of public service experience.